 Switch to energy saving light bulbs or LED bulbs and make sure non-essential lights are turned off when you leave a room.

 Power showers zap energy, use a timer and consider a water efficient showerhead.
-Find out more about saving energy by saving water here.

 Open curtains in the day to make the most of the sun and close at dusk

 Keep the oven door shut as much as possible, use lids on pans on the hob

 Place where air can circulate well behind it but not next to an oven or radiator, defrost regularly and remember to close the door